 This summary shows that six customer-facing digital channels/applications are impacted.
 The following is what the experience looks like from a customer’s point of view:

 When everyone steps into the user’s shoes and sees what they see, the meeting will probably be shorter and get you to what you need much faster.
 Here are some other ways to effectively collaborate with business stakeholders:

 - Unexpected traffic surge in the data center or A Dynatrace Champions guide to get ahead of digital marketing campaign

 - Extend and automate your SRE strategy to Business Level Objective Monitoring

 - Tightening the communication within BizDevOps with Adobe Analytics & Dynatrace

-Integrating third parties like ChatBots, Ad-Providers, Content Delivery Network (CDN), Web Analytics tools, and many more, into the end-point application is very common.
-All these measures are taken to improve the End-User Experience.
-But these third-party services can also fail.
-The question is how do you get visibility?
-Looking at data center-based monitoring data will not give you the answer and will lead to visibility gaps.
-Those visibility gaps can turn into unpleasant meetings with digital experience stakeholders where you potentially can’t deliver an answer or worst case you hear about the issue there for the first time.
-With a good End User Experience Monitoring strategy, you can close this gap, get your third-party providers under control, and clearly show the impact like in the screenshot below.
+How do you get end-to-end observability in this situation?
+Looking at data center-based monitoring data will not give you the answer, and it will lead to visibility gaps.
+Those visibility gaps can turn into unpleasant meetings with digital experience stakeholders, where you potentially can’t deliver an answer or, in the worst-case scenario, you hear about the issue there for the first time.

 If you want to know more about third-party API-, third-party integration- or CDN monitoring here are some examples you must take a look at: